 The fear of Albania comes from the unknown but it really is a safe country, like many others in the area.

 Solo female travel in Albania

-My first trip to Albania (to Berat only) was with a friend, the second time I’ve spent a week there travelling solo.
+My first trip to Albania (to Berat only) was with a friend, the second time I’ve spent a week there traveling solo.
 I felt really safe for all the time, no one bothered me or harassed me, people were really friendly, welcoming and helpful when needed.
-Some of my friend have been travelling solo around Albania too and they say only good things about it!
+Some of my friends have been traveling solo around Albania too and they say only good things about it!

 Albania tourism – what to see in Albania

 During my two trips to the country, I could see some of the best places Albania tourism has to offer.
 I can honestly say I’ve enjoyed them all and can recommend them!